murraydunne/EmbedEvalC/README.md

 # EmbedEvalC
 EmbedEvalC is a dataset for evaluating LLM C code generation.
 It contains test cases from open source projects (specifically [OpenSSL](https://github.com/openssl/openssl)), hand designed parsing challenges from network standards, and modified problems from [EvalPlus](https://github.com/evalplus/evalplus).
 Specifically EvalPlus's [HumanEvalPlus](https://github.com/evalplus/humanevalplus_release) dataset.

+## Contributors

+Contributors include Murray Dunne and two others.
+Thier names will be added here pending thier consent to posting their names.

 ## Usage

 To generate code with an LLM using the EmbedEvalC dataset, first add the invocation of your LLM to `generate_embedevalc.py`, then run it.